 - $120,000 stipend for living and travel expenses to a foreign country for a period of 12 months.

 - A family travel and living allowance of $6,000 is available if spouse and/or children are accompanying the Fellow.

 - $15,000 of research support is available to the University, hospital or laboratory, which has agreed to sponsor the Van Wagenen Fellow.

 - If needed, $5,000 is available for medical insurance.

 RULES FOR ELIGIBILITY

-Candidacy for the fellowship is open to all senior neurosurgical residents in approved neurosurgery residency programs and whose intent is to pursue an academic career in neurological surgery.
+Candidacy for the fellowship is open to all senior neurosurgical residents (PGY 7) in approved neurosurgery residency programs and whose intent is to pursue an academic career in neurological surgery.
+The fellowship is expected to conclude the year following completion of residency.
 The country of study must be different than the country of residence.